amssidds/WordpressSecurity/README.md

 Follow these steps to secure your WordPress website:

 1. **Install WordFence Plugin**
-   - Enable the free version by following the "Obtain License Key" steps provided in the plugin documentation.
+   - Enable the free version by following the "Obtain License Key" steps in the plugin documentation.
 2. **Install Loginizer**
    - Protect your website from enhanced brute force attacks.
 3. **Install HSTS Ready**
    - Implement HTTP Strict Transport Security (HSTS) to prevent MiTM attacks.
+   - (Note) Installing the App itself auto-applies the settings.
+You won't need to do anything
 4. **Explore Configuration Steps**
    - Visit each folder in the repository for detailed configuration guides for each plugin.